dariosn85/ts-jest-mocker/README.md

 ts-jest-mocker is not an alternative to Jest and does not provide an alternative API.
-It is utility which main purpose is to add additional capability on top of Jest to simplify writing mocks and keep all the benefits of typing.
+It is utility which main purpose is to add additional capability on top of Jest to simplify writing mocks and keep all the benefits of data types.

 While using ts-jest-mocker you don't need to use any custom calls to reset mock or anything.
 You call for example `jest.resetAllMocks()` as you usually do.